sasunts/Cloud-Encryption/README.md

 will allow you to share files securely, and add or remove users from your group.
 You are free to implement your application for a desktop or mobile platform and make use of any open source cryptographic libraries.

+## How To
+In order to run this program you need to first create a google drive API credential named as `client_secret.json` and save it in the `src` directory.
+Then you must run `main.exe`